-The second high-level point to be made about the notion of spontaneous order is related to the point we have made about the equivocal meaning of "spontaneity."
-Because the paradigms for applying the concept have generally been cases where a social order is participatory or unplanned, and is also consensual, what libertarians have tended to see in spontaneous order is almost always a macro-scale pattern that is freely chosen and where all involved find some mutual benefit from the proceedings.
-You don't need top-down command and control to get many important things that libertarians like to use - language, or money, or roads, or Wikipedia....
-So, in libertarian vocabulary "spontaneous order" is almost always employed to praise benign orders, especially benign orders that spontaneously accomplish something that government planners cannot do as well, or at all.
-It is remarkable and wonderful that bottom-up forms of social cooperation can so often produce unplanned large-scale social outcomes better than could be managed through comprehensive, consciously designed political schemes for social coordination.
-But nothing conceptually requires that emergent orders need be benign orders.
-If widely distributed forms of intelligence, knowledge, virtue, or prudence can add up, through many individual self-interested actions, into a benign undesigned order, then there's no reason why widely distributed forms of ignorance, prejudice, folly or vice might not add up, through many individual self-interested actions, into an unintended, malign order.25 So might widely-distributed, microlevel practices of violence; since libertarians are centrally concerned with individual freedom from violence and coercion, the possibility our threefold distinction raises of an emergent but nonconsensual order must surely give us pause.
+(2) Because the paradigms for applying the concept have been cases where a social order is participatory or unplanned, and also consensual, libertarians have usally seen spontaneous order in macro-structures freely entered, where everyone finds mutual benefit from the proceedings. xxvii So, in libertarian vocabulary "spontaneous order" is constantly employed to praise benign orders, especially those spontaneously accomplishing something government planners cannot do.
+It is remarkable that bottom-up forms of social cooperation so often produce unplanned social outcomes better than comprehensive political schemes for social direction could manage.
+But nothing requires that emergent orders always be benign orders.
+If widely distributed forms of knowledge or virtue can add up, through many individual self-directed actions, into positive undesigned orders, there's no reason why widely distributed micro-practices of ignorance, or vice, or violence might not add up to unintended, negative orders, with grave consequences for the lives and liberty of their victims. xxviii

-V. The Invisible Fist and the Unwritten Law of Patriarchy
+IV.
+The Invisible Fist and the Unwritten Law of Patriarchy.